Wingham, New South Wales: Jimmy Governor

 The infamous murderer and fugitive Jimmy Governor was incarcerated in Wingham immediately after his capture.
 The cell in which he was imprisoned is on display at the Manning Historical Society Museum.
 A memorial to Governor is located at the site of his capture, a 30-minute drive west along the Wingham-Elands road, outside the small town of Bobin.

 Communications

 Wingham did have a local newspaper, the Wingham Chronicle, however the office has been closed for a number of years and the paper is now combined with the Manning River Times.
 It is a paid subscription service.
 Rhema FM Manning Great Lakes radio station operates from Wingham.

 Di Morrissey, one of Australia's most successful novelists with 23 best-selling novels and two children's books, was born in Wingham on 18 March 1948.

-Members of Sydney-based independent bands The Maladies, Love Parade, Purple Sheep and Overdrive grew up in the area and attended Wingham Public School and Wingham High School.

 Transport

 Wingham is served by the NSW TrainLink Grafton, Casino and Brisbane XPT services on the North Coast railway line with complementing bus services which travel to Broadmeadow and Newcastle Interchange connecting with services to and from Sydney.
 Six XPT services stop at Wingham (three in each direction).
 Night time XPT services ceased calling at Wingham from the early 1990s until around 2011.
 Night time services stopping in Wingham ended in the early 1990s when the station became unattended.
 Wingham station opened on 5 February 1913 and features single platform and a 780-metre crossing loop which is predominantly used for freight cargo traveling along the North Coast railway line.